 On June 28, 1969, New York City police conducted a raid that led to riots between police and bar patrons, along with neighborhood residents.
 It culminated in six days of protest that included violent attacks on protestors.
 The following year on June 28, thousands of people marched from the Stonewall Inn to Central Park.
 This march, known as the “Christopher Street Liberation Day March,” is now recognized as the nation’s first gay pride parade.
 Since then, the LGBTQIA+ community has continued to organize, march, protest, and demonstrate for equal rights.

-Why Companies Need to Support the LGBTQIA+ Pride Year-Round
+Why Companies Need to Support LGBTQIA+ Pride After June Ends

 Although our society has grown more inclusive and accepting, the truth is that we as a society still have a long way to go, especially when it comes to equal rights for people in the LGBTQIA+ community.
 (Data from the FBI indicates that hate crimes against the LGBTQIA+ community continue to rise from decades past; the United Kingdom noted an increase as well.)